elginlye/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

 ### 3. Calculate and report the mean and median of the total number of steps taken per day
+Note: Interpret this question as asking to take mean and median across all 58 days (NA excluded), i.e. 1 mean value and 1 median value for the 2 months.

 ```r
 mean(sumSteps$steps)